tml/cadmus/src/Chapter-2/Part III: Buttons.md

 ```java
 buttons.add(btn1);
 ```
-in the constructor to add the button to the button group.Therefore the following could be outputted:
+in the constructor to add the button to the button group.Therefore the following would be outputted:

 ![Radio buttons](../Images/radio.png)

+### Ex 2
+Make 3 radio buttons with different names of subjects (History, Computing maths etc.) and have a JLabel ask which is the user's favourite.
+Also have the JLabel respond to that with an appropriate message.